 Many victims of dating scams believed something like this could never happen to them, but it’s surprising how convincing criminals can be, especially when it comes to matters of the heart.
 We revealed how to spot and avoid dating and romance scams in an earlier post, but here, we look at some of the most recent and prominent facts and statistics surrounding this topic.
 Let’s get started!

 Data from the Federal Trade Commission (FTC) shows that in the US, romance scams result in higher losses than any other type of scam.
-Victims lost $201 million to these types of scams in 2019, which was a whopping 40 percent increase over 2018, and more than a six-fold increase over 2015.
-There were 25,000 romance scam complaints filed in 2019, a number that has tripled since 2015.
+Victims lost $201 million to these types of scams in 2019, which was a whopping 40 percent increase over 2018, and more than a six-fold increase from 2015.

 The Royal Canadian Mounted Police (RCMP) reported almost 1,000 romance scam complaints in 2019.
 These included reports from 682 victims who lost a total of $19 million, an average of $28,000 per victim.
 While this number is significant, it is down from the 2018 figure of $22.5 million.
 That year, 760 victims lost an average of $30,000 each.